Willi Castro Player Props: Twins vs. Mariners

-The Minnesota Twins, including Willi Castro (.143 batting average in his past 10 games), battle starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+On Tuesday, Willi Castro (.250 slugging percentage in past 10 games, with no home runs) and the Minnesota Twins face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 9:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Athletics.
+He had a hitless performance in his previous game (0-for-4) against the Athletics.

 Willi Castro Game Info & Props vs. the Mariners